benmoumene/classe-recuperation-donnees-jQuery-CodeIgniter/readme.rst

 What is Spyder9?
 ###################

-Is a Library/Class for CodeIgniter...
+Is a data scraper Library/Class for CodeIgniter...

 Using the cURL for scraping data.